4. Pictures of You

 “You are in the same position I left you yesterday.”

-“Oh, professor, you have a good morning as well!
+“Oh, professor, have a good morning as well!
 By the way, my cigarette would go well with a coffee.
 Where is a good place to have one?”

 “There is a place right across from the university building around the corner.
 They serve breakfast, too.
 It’s a fancier place now than what it used to be when I was a student here.”